python-zeroconf/python-zeroconf/README.rst

-  We want an immediate response when requesting with ServiceInfo by asking a QU question; most responders will not delay the response and respond rightaway to our question.
+  We want an immediate response when requesting with ServiceInfo by asking a QU question; most responders will not delay the response and respond right away to our question.
 This also improves compatibility with split networks as we may not have been able to see the response otherwise.
 If the responder has not multicast the record recently, it may still choose to do so in addition to responding via unicast